kalkohli/hdruk-phd-handbook/course_docs/programme/courses/c1computing.md

 - To understand the principles of best software development practice and engineering

 - To have written software to perform computational and/or statistical tasks for a real-world health data science problem

+- To have used version control software (e.g. Github)